 The pupils will leave Chapel End Junior Academy as skillful and intelligent performers.
 They will acquire and develop skills and perform with increasing physical awareness.
 They will have the ability to select and apply skills, tactics and compositional ideas to suit activities that need different approaches and ways of thinking.
 They will set targets for themselves and compete against others.
 They will understand what it takes to persevere, succeed and acknowledge others’ success.
 They will take the initiative, lead activities and focus on improving performances.
 They will have the competence to excel in a broad range of physical activities.
 They will lead healthy and active lives and make positive life choices.
 They will develop positive attitudes to participation in physical activity and embed values such as fairness and respect.
 These outcomes will be embedded in all lessons using the fundamental areas of the Real P.E Scheme of work.

 Through discussion and feedback, children talk enthusiastically about their P.E. lessons and can confidently talk about why Physical Education is important.
-They enjoy their active lessons and break and lunchtimes and understand how this contributes to a
+They enjoy their active lessons and break and lunchtimes and understand how this contributes to a healthy outlook.

 EVIDENCE IN SKILLS

 Pupils can link skills, techniques and ideas and apply them accurately and appropriately.